AI & Emerging Intermediate Updated 2026-03-22

 What is Intent Data?

-Intent data consists of behavioral signals that indicate a company or individual is actively researching a product, service, or topic — revealing purchase intent before the prospect ever fills out a form.
-It's used to prioritize leads, trigger campaigns, and personalize outreach.
+Intent data consists of behavioral signals that indicate a company or individual is actively researching a product, service, or topic.
+Revealing purchase.

 What is Intent Data?